Sohitha-01/Telco-Customer-Churn-Dashboard/README.md

-# 📊 Telco Customer Churn Dashboard
+# 📊 Telco Customer Churn Analysis

 ## 📝 Project Overview
-This project provides an analysis of customer churn using the **Telco Customer Churn dataset** and interactive **Tableau dashboards**.

-The goal is to uncover churn patterns, understand demographic and service-related factors influencing churn, and quantify the financial impact to support business decision-making and retention strategies.
+This project analyzes customer churn patterns in the **Telco dataset**, aiming to uncover key factors that drive customer retention and attrition.
+Insights were visualized through **interactive Tableau dashboards** and extended with a **machine learning workflow in Python** for churn prediction.

 ---